16–17 January 2020: OECD, Paris

 - Using wildfire risk information to inform public policy making as well as private stakeholders’ adaption decisions and to align policies, such as land-use management, agriculture, urban development, forest management, to effectively adapt to the changing nature of wildfires.

-This conference will provide an opportunity for participants to discuss current science and policy gaps that need to be addressed to accelerate actions for resilience against wildfires.
-It will also provide an opportunity for participants to share good practices and different country experiences.
+This conference provided an opportunity for participants to discuss current science and policy gaps that need to be addressed to accelerate actions for resilience against wildfires.
+It also provided an opportunity for participants to share good practices and different country experiences.

 - To bring together national and subnational government representatives, leading academics, private actors (e.g. (re)insurance providers) and experts from international organisations to discuss the needs for – and to share good practices in – adapting wildfire management approaches to a changing climate;